multiplanetaryhomestead/reprap-chinampa/README.md

 ### 3D Printer (Hardware) Configuration/Modifications

-The models have been successfully printed on a Prusa Mk3S+ using a 0.4mm nozzle with an upgraded part cooling duct (See https://www.printables.com/model/906613-highv-part-cooling-duct-for-prusa-i3-mk3s)
+The models have been successfully printed in Natural PLA on a Prusa Mk3S+ using a 0.4mm nozzle with an upgraded part cooling duct (See https://www.printables.com/model/906613-highv-part-cooling-duct-for-prusa-i3-mk3s)

 ### Print Profile / Slicing